UK Clinical Pharmacy Association

 Also see Hypokalaemia above.

-Concomitant use of aminoglycoside (e.g. gentamicin) with a loop diuretic may result in nephrotoxicity and ototoxicity, although a clear risk has not been demonstrated.
+Concomitant use of aminoglycoside (e.g. gentamicin) with a torasemide may result in nephrotoxicity and ototoxicity, although a clear risk has not been demonstrated.
 Renal function should normally be monitored when aminoglycosides are given, but increased monitoring may be warranted in patients taking loop diuretics.

 Whilst single surgical prophylactic doses should not pose a problem, continued post-operative treatment may require close monitoring.
 Consult current product literature.